 Origin

-One of several distinguished northern Virginia Revolutionary War heros--brothers, land surveyors--noted bastions of society.
-Yet, by comparison to John and Richard, William has remains a shadowy figure.
-His father didn't have much faith in his financial integrity when he wrote in his will:
+Yet, by comparison to his brothers, William seems a shadowy figure.
+His father didn't seem to have much faith in William's financial integrity when he wrote in his will.

 I give and bequeath to my son William Winn one negroe man named

-debts then the said negroe shall be the hole & sole property of my granddaughter Martha Smith and her heirs forever. -- Minor Winn's Will
+debts theor [thereof?] the said negroe shall be the hole & sole property of my granddaughter Martha Smith and her heirs forever. -- Minor Winn's Will |

 Marriage- Ann Lingan